tepease/cb50/projects/1/project-1.md

 * If not, pull down the changes with ```git pull origin master```

+*

 * Now open up motivation.md and incorporate 1 or more elements of markdown styling into your motivation

-Note that you won't be able to see your
+Note that you won't be able to see your changes in a simple text editor - you'll have to push them up to github to see them for now.
+Refer to last week's instructions for completing the push to github and creating a pull request.